manuelernestog/bootstrap-multi-steps-component/README.md

 # multi-steps-form
-Easily create multi steps forms
+Easily create a multi-step form for bootstrap.